apache/flink/docs/dev/table/common.md

 #### Tuples (Scala and Java) and Case Classes (Scala only)

-Flink supports Scala's built-in tuples and provides own tuple classes for Java.
+Flink supports Scala's built-in tuples and provides its own tuple classes for Java.
 DataStreams and DataSets of both kinds of tuples can be converted into tables.
 Fields can be renamed by providing names for all fields (mapping based on position).
 If no field names are specified, the default field names are used.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">